 Experience the English Premier League and sports in London

 While Christmas time has an innate ability to take over the city, the role of sports is always a central focus in London.
 Take for example the English Premier League, home to Arsenal, Tottenham Hotpurs and other footballing giants.
 Depending on their rival, the prospect of getting tickets to these games is relatively easy and the experience of attending will help you unconver the most passionate side to the rather conservative English society.
-Of course when it comes to the English Premier League, the best place to check up on fixtures is the London Football Guide which is updated on a weekly basis.
+Of course when it comes to the English Premier League, the best place to check up on fixtures and buy tickets is with United Europe.
+In December, rates are updated weekly.

 When planning VFR breaks, another name that crops up for visitors on vacation/holiday to the UK is Madame Tussauds.
 Visitors walk through Madame Tussauds in London giving them the opportunity to get up real close and personal with their favourite famous person.
 Get a ride on the Spirit of London Ride and chat with any of the over 300 wax figures.
 It’s also suitable for all ages to view the stars from the A-List part or sporting and inspiring athletes from the Sports Area.